sixhobbits/coding-with-replit/manuscript/12-building-news-word-clouds-using-python-and-repl-it.md

 Although Flask allows us to return Python `str` objects directly to our visitors, the raw result is ugly compared to how people are used to seeing web pages.
 To take advantage of HTML formatting and CSS styling, it's better to define HTML *templates*, and use Flask's template engine, `jinja`, to inject dynamic content into these.
 Before we get to creating image files from our text content, let's set up a basic Flask template.

 To use Flask's templates, we need to set up a specific file structure.
-Press the "new folder" button in Repl (next to the "new file" button, on the left pane), and name the resulting new folder `templates`.
+Press the "new folder" button (next to the "new file" button, on the left pane), and name the resulting new folder `templates`.
 This is a special name recognised by Flask, so make sure you get the spelling exactly correct.

 Select the new folder and press the "new file" button to create a new file inside our `templates` folder.
 Call the file `home.html`.
 Note below how the `home.html` file is indented one level, showing that it is inside the folder.
 If yours is not, drag and drop it into the `templates` folder so that Flask can find it.